 "We are the citizen critics collective.
 Citizen Critics is a nonpartisan, independent analysis space that promotes critical analysis and discussion of politics and other matters of the public good with a focus on language use, misuse, and abuse.
 We write and promote work from the academic community and from experts in the myriad desks from which we publish for a broad, global audience.
 Citizen Critics is a not-for-profit collaboration; the small team of editors works with scholars and experts in various fields across the world to craft pieces that appeal to a wide audience.
 We use our reason in public.
 Our goal is to provide rigorous but accessible analysis that holds public figures accountable for their discourse and policies."

 Find us at www.citizencritics.org.
-My writing for the site can be found below.
-And, scroll down to find our social media feeds so you can stay plugged into the work of the collective!
+Some of my contributions as a writer and interviewee for the site can be found below.
+You can also scroll down to find our social media feeds so you can stay plugged into the work of the collective!

 Critics Chat: Democratic Identity and the 2018 Midterms